Homemade Pizza Dough Recipe

 Remove the dough from the freezer 8 to 24 hours before baking the pizza.
 Place it in the refrigerator to defrost.
 Let dough come to room temperature 30 to 45 minutes before baking.
 Preheat oven to 475 F and make sure it is preheated for at least 10 minutes so it’s nice and hot when the pizza goes in.
 Follow steps 4 and 5 in the recipe card below.

-If you’re looking for pizza topping ideas, check out this blog post from Recipe Tin Eats for inspiration.
+There are so many creative pizza topping ideas.
+My favorite is bell peppers, mushrooms and a little crumbled sausage.
 Pizza dough doesn’t have to be for pizza!
 You can also make garlic knots and dip them in homemade marinara sauce.

 Homemade pizza dough will be your favorite thing to make every pizza night from now on!
 It makes a crust that rivals any respected pizzeria.
 How do you like to top your pizza?
 Are you a meat lover, a veggie fan or cheese devotee?
 Let me see on social media by tagging @ifyougiveablondeakitchen.